← Back to guides

 Does EN 14825 test data satisfy the EN 14511 requirement for VEU Activity 44 and ESS IHEAB?

 No. EN 14825 is a seasonal efficiency (SCOP) standard used for ERP labelling.
-VEU Activity 44 and ESS IHEAB require EN 14511 physical testing at specific steady-state conditions (A2, A7, A19, A38 across multiple inlet water temperatures).
-The two standards are not interchangeable.
-EN 14825 reports cannot be used to substitute EN 14511 test data for scheme registration.
+VEU Activity 44 and ESS IHEAB require EN 14511 physical testing at specific steady-state conditions, so EN 14825 reports cannot be used as a substitute for scheme registration.

-VEU certificates no longer adjust annually: the final EEF change took effect 1 February 2025 and is now fixed (except for policy updates).
+VEU certificates no longer adjust annually; the final EEF change took effect on 1 February 2025 and is now fixed except for policy updates.
 ESCs also do not change over time except via policy changes.
-However, scheme rule changes (e.g. VEU Activity 44 rule changes and IPART’s August 2025 “confidence factor”) can significantly alter certificate values, so old calculators may be outdated.
-Always verify against the latest specifications.

 Can VEEC claims be backdated?
 What date do they count from?